 A software application required for Concurrent Use licensing of ArcGIS Desktop products and Named User licensing of ArcGIS Pro in an ArcGIS Enterprise deployment.
 ArcGIS License Manager keeps track of the number of copies of a desktop application that can be run at the same time.
 See License manager basics.

 A cloud-based portal that provides secure mapping, analytics, and data storage.
 It is used to create, store, share, and manage an ArcGIS account holder's maps, location services, apps, data, and other geographic content.
-See What is ArcGIS Online?
+See An introduction to ArcGIS Online.

 ArcGIS Online organization